KhronosGroup/OpenXR-SDK-Source/BUILDING.md

 ### Windows

-Building the OpenXR components in this tree on Windows is supported using Visual Studio 2013 and newer.
-If you are using Visual Studio 2019, you can simply "Open folder" and use the built-in CMake support.
-Other environments, such as VS Code, that can have CMake support installed and use the Visual Studio toolchains, should also work:
+Building the OpenXR components in this tree on Windows is supported using Visual Studio 2017 and newer.
+If you are using Visual Studio 2019+, you can simply "Open folder" and use the built-in CMake support.
+Other environments, such as VS Code, that can have CMake support installed and use the Visual Studio toolchains, should also work.

 When generating the
 solutions/projects using CMake, be sure to use the correct compiler version